plabayo/learn-rust-101/src/guide/learn-more-rust/extra.md

 >
 > A great book to help you with supercharging your code with macros—the real power tools of the Rust programming language!
 >
-> This book focusses mostly on Procedural macros, but does give a quick intro of declaritive macros as well (`macro_rules!`).
+> This book focuses mostly on Procedural macros, but does give a quick intro of declarative macros as well (`macro_rules!`).
 >
 > Rust Power Tools is a comprehensive guide to creating macros in Rust.
 You’ll start your journey with declarative macros, then quickly move on to the powerful procedural macros to build your own domain-specific language.
 Learn how to create public fields, work with custom attributes, integrate your macros with other crates, write effective tests to ensure your macros are reliable and bug-free, and even share your macros with other developers.